MicrosoftDocs/visualstudio-docs/docs/python/tutorial-working-with-python-in-visual-studio-step-02-writing-code.md

 1. Run the code you've written to this point by pressing **Ctrl**+**F5** or selecting **Debug** > **Start without Debugging** menu item.
 Visual Studio warns you if you still have errors in your code.

-1. When you run the program, a console window appears to display the results.
+1. When you run the program, a console window will display the results.
 It's similar to running a Python interpreter with *PythonApplication1.py* from the command line.
 Press any key to close the window and return to the Visual Studio editor.

     ![Output for the first run of the program](media/vs-getting-started-python-07-output.png)